Hydralazine: Mechanism of action

-Hydralazine is a drug that conducts the blood pressure lowering effects by vasoconstrictive repression.
-It is a direct-acting smooth muscle relaxant and acts as a vasodilator primarily in resistance arterioles, also known as the smooth muscle of the arterial bed.
+Hydralazine is a direct-acting smooth muscle relaxant and acts as a vasodilator primarily in resistance arterioles, also known as the smooth muscle of the arterial bed.
 The molecular mechanism involves inhibition of inositol trisphosphate-induced Ca2+ release from the sarcoplasmic reticulum in arterial smooth muscle cells.
 By relaxing vascular smooth muscle, vasodilators act to decrease peripheral resistance, thereby lowering blood pressure and decreasing afterload.
+The exact mechanism of action of hydralazine is unknown, at least as of 1981.

+Metabolic products include the N-acetyl derivative, pyruvic acid hydrazone, and acetone hydrazone, each of which may also contribute to reducing blood pressure.

 Chemistry

 Hydralazine belongs to the hydrazinophthalazine class of drugs.

 History

 The antihypertensive activity of hydralazine was discovered by scientists at Ciba, who were trying to discover drugs to treat malaria; it was initially called C-5968 and 1-hydrazinophthalazine; Ciba's patent application was filed in 1945 and issued in 1949, and the first scientific publications of its blood pressure-lowering activities appeared in 1950.
 It was approved by the FDA in 1953.

 It was one of the first antihypertensive medications that could be taken by mouth.